 DR CURTIS BELL

 Last November, the College of Physicians and Surgeons of Alberta found Dr Curtis Bell guilty of "unbecoming conduct," including:

-i) soliciting his patient to become involved in a sexual relationship with him;Part of his punishment -- which consisted of a suspension held in abeyance, a $15,000 fee for hearing expenses, and mandatory training and boundary-violation lessons -- was the publication of his case in the College's newsletter (PDF).
+i) soliciting his patient to become involved in a sexual relationship with him;Part of his punishment -- which consisted of a suspension held in abeyance, a $15,000 fee for hearing expenses, and mandatory training and boundary-violation lessons -- was the publication of his case (PDF).
 (As was true in Dr Dempsey's case as well, all the interactions Dr Bell had with his patient were consensual.)

 ii) kissing and sexually fondling his patient on more than one occasion, including on June 6, 2006 during an appointment to see his patient’s daughter;